Simulation as Supervision: Mechanistic Pretraining for Scientific Discovery: Applications and Results

 To perform this attribution, we passed the Michigan COVID-19 mortality time series through the trained SGNN encoder and extracted its embedding.
 We then computed cosine similarity between this embedding and all simulation embeddings in the synthetic training set.
 The top-50 most similar simulations were then analyzed to examine the distribution of their underlying mechanistic parameters.

 Figure~\ref{fig:r0_results} shows violin plots of four key parameters across the top-50 retrieved simulations: case-hospitalization rate, hospitalization fatality rate, asymptomatic probability, and population size.
-These retrieved values align closely with known or plausible values for COVID-19 in Michigan—capturing the approximate population size (median population 10.1m, versus 10.14 actual), hospitalization and death probabilities consistent with empirical estimates, and realistic asymptomatic proportions.
-This alignment confirms that the SGNN is not only making accurate forecasts, but is doing so by internally grounding its predictions in simulations that resemble real-world system dynamics.
+These retrieved values align closely with known or plausible values for COVID-19 in Michigan, capturing the approximate population size (median population 10.1m, versus 10.14 actual), hospitalization and death probabilities consistent with empirical estimates, and realistic asymptomatic proportions \cite{griffin2024estimates}.
+This alignment confirms that the SGNN grounds its predictions in simulations that resemble real-world system dynamics.

-This back-to-simulation attribution enables an unprecedented level of interpretability in neural networks.
-Unlike post hoc feature attribution techniques like SHAP or LIME, which often fail to yield mechanistic insight in complex systems, SGNN attribution operates at the level of process similarity.
-In this case, it tells us which kinds of epidemics the model believes it's observing—offering a domain-aligned window into the model’s reasoning.
-In doing so, SGNNs bring scientific machine learning models closer to the interpretability standards of traditional mechanistic models, while maintaining the flexibility and performance of deep learning.
+Back-to-simulation attribution enables a different form of interpretability than feature attribution and parameter inference methods.
+Unlike SHAP or LIME \cite{shap, lime}, which identify which input features influenced a prediction, attribution reveals which mechanistic processes the model believes generated the data.
+Unlike simulation-based inference approaches that aim to provide statistically rigorous parameter estimation, back-to-simulation attribution explains the model's predictions by analyzing which mechanistic scenarios it considers similar to the observed data.
+This provides a domain-aligned window into the model's predictive reasoning while maintaining computational efficiency.